Illicit firearms are used to aid criminal activity and strengthen an organised crime group’s market position.

-Although there is no single group which dominates the sale and supply of firearms to the illicit market, the illicit use and possession of firearms is a significant element of organised criminal activity in Australia.
+Although no single group dominates the sale and supply of firearms to the illicit market, the illicit use and possession of firearms is a significant element of organised criminal activity in Australia.

 Even a small number of illegal firearms in circulation can have a significant impact, particularly when a cycle of retaliatory violence begins.